9dots/9dots.io-pages/OqtrDDl.md

 Day 1 of your Minecraft adventure.
 Review design thinking as a process to identify and solve problems in one's community.

 1. Go through each term and ask for a student defintions.
 After have students write down each definition in their handout.
 	- Empathize: The work you do to understand people, within the context of your design challenge; gives confidence you are working on a meaningful problem
 	- Define: Based on what you know, craft a meaningful problem statement; brings clarity and focus to the design space
 	- Ideate: concentrate on idea generation; design many diverse solutions to develop and test
 	- Prototype: Begin building; gives confidence that your solution meets the need you uncovered
 	- Test: show don’t tell and always get feedback.
 2. Introduce scenario: You’ve crashed!
 You and your crew are shipwrecked on a mysterious island with limited supplies.
 You only know one thing about this island: it is covered with MONSTERS!
 Though this is scary, they only come out at night.
 Today you must work together to build a shelter before nightfall.
 Your shelter must include:
 	- A threshold to enter and exit the shelter
 	- 4 walls (at least)
 	- Space for windows and looking outside
 	- Roof
 	- Light (lanterns)

-3. Discussion question: How do you think if would feel to be in this situation?
+3. Discussion question: How do you think it would feel to be in this situation?

 ## Define
 Survival has been turned on in our server, meaning shelter is required.